EternityForest/AnyoneCanDoIt/MathELI5.md

    "I carried this problem around in my head basically the whole time.
 I would wake up with it first thing in the morning, I would be thinking about it all day, and I would be thinking about it when I went to sleep.
 Without distraction I would have the same thing going round and round in my mind."

+## Is Math Real?

+Math is definitely a real tool, that can produce useful results.
+But there are different schools of thought on if mathematical concepts are true "things" that people discover, or just techniques we invent.

+Many believe that "Math is the language of the universe", while some believe it is no more privleged than any other tool.

+The question doesn't seem to be of much practical concern, but reading a bit on Mathematical Realism may be an interesting insight into the minds of some mathematicians.

+## The Queen of the Sciences

+This title has been applied to math, seemingly because every other branch of science appears to use it.

+When doing an experiment, you want to know if you got that result by random chance.

+And so scientists use math to calculate what the odds of getting a certain result purely by chance are.